 The thrust generated by the motor depends on the electronic speed controller itself.
 The reason is that the task of the automatic speed controller is to rotate the motor.
 With the same setup, such as the same propeller and engine, two different ESC's can produce varying amounts of thrust.

-Depending on the type of the electronic speed controller – either a cheap knock off or a good one- the thrust produced may vary more than up to 20%.
+Depending on the electronic speed controller type – either a cheap knock off or a good one- the thrust produced may vary more than up to 20%.
 That's not all.
 The driving force will also depend on other factors, such as solder quality or PCB quality.
 Another factor that may end up affecting the electronic circuit may be its size.

 (operating an ESC of PCB)